Mill River (Northampton, Massachusetts): Mill River Flood of 1874

 In 1865, a group of mill owners from Williamsburg, Haydenville, Leeds, and Florence constructed a dam on the Mill River north of the town of Williamsburg, using a design drawn by one of the owners, a man with no engineering training.
 The dam was poorly constructed and leaked as soon as it was filled.
 On May 16, 1874, the dam failed catastrophically, killing 139 people in the towns to the south.
 The flood destroyed much of the villages of Williamsburg, Skinnerville, and Haydenville in the town of Williamsburg, and the village of Leeds in the town of Northampton.
 As high as the death toll was, it would have likely been much higher but for the actions of dam keeper George Cheney, who rode his horse at a gallop to Williamsburg to raise the alarm as the dam began to fail.
 Other riders took off from Williamsburg and were able to warn residents in towns to the south.
 Despite an inquest and the clear negligence of the mill owners, no one was punished in court for the disaster.
 Today, the former site of the Williamsburg Reservoir is accessible by a public hiking trail.

-This flood was widely covered in contemporaneous newspapers across the United States.
+The flood was widely covered in newspapers across the United States, garnering front-page coverage as far away as San Francisco.